 The most widely known version of the world-system approach was developed by Immanuel Wallerstein (1974, 1987, 2004), who believes that the modern world-system was formed in the 'long 16th century' (c.
 1450-1650).
 According to him, before that there had been a very large number of other world-systems.
-Wallerstein classifies ehose world-systems into three types: 1) minisystems; 2) world-economies; and 3) world-empires.
+Those world-systems are classified by Wallerstein into three types: 1) minisystems; 2) world-economies; 3) world-empires.
 Minisystems were typical for foragers.
 Two other types (world-economies and world-empires) are typical for agrarian (and especially complex and supercomplex agrarian) societies.

 World-economies are politically decentralized systems of societies interconnected by real economic ties.
-Meanwhile, Wallerstein uses the so-called 'bulk goods criterion' to identify the 'reality' of economic ties, that is those ties should be manifested in massive flows of such basic goods as wheat, ore, cotton, tools, mass consumption commodities, etc. If the trade between two regions is limited to exchange of 'preciosities', then, according to Wallerstein, we have no grounds to consider them parts of one world-system in general, and one world-economy in particular.
+In the meantime, Wallerstein uses the so-called 'bulk goods criterion' to identify the 'reality' of economic ties, that is those ties should be manifested in massive flows of such basic goods as wheat, ore, cotton, tools, mass consumption commodities, etc. If the trade between two regions is limited to exchange of 'preciosities', then, according to Wallerstein, we have no grounds to consider them parts of one world-system in general, and one world-economy in particular.

-If a world-economy gets centralized politically within an empire, then, as Wallerstein states, we should speak about a world-empire, not world-economy.
-In general, world-economies were characterized by a higher socioeconomic dynamism than world-empires, but almost all the pre-capitalist world-economies sooner or later transformed into world-empires (world-empires also frequently disintegrated and could be replaced with world-economies, but this was just a beginning of a new cycle ending with the formation of a new world-empire in place of the world-economy).
+If a world-economy gets centralized politically within one empire, then, according to Wallerstein, we should speak about a world-empire, not world-economy.
+In general, world-economies were characterized by a higher socioeconomic dynamism than world-empires, but almost all the pre-capitalist world-economies were sooner or later transformed into world-empires (world-empires also frequently disintegrated and could be replaced with world-economies, but this was just a beginning of a new cycle ending with the formation of a new world-empire in place of the world-economy).

-According to Wallerstein, there was just one significant exception from this rule which he analyzed in considerable detail in his first 'world-system' monograph (Wallerstein 1974).
-In 'the long 16th century' the Western European world-economy blocked the tendency toward its transformation into a world-empire and experienced a capitalist transformation that led to the formation of a world-economy of a new (capitalist) type.
-This new world-system experienced a rapid expansion already in 'the long 16^{th} century' and, after a phase of relative stabilization (in the second half of the $17^{th}-18^{th}$ century), it encompassed the whole world in the 19^{th} century.
+According to Wallerstein, there was just one significant exception from this rule that was analyzed in considerable detail in his first 'world-system' monograph (Wallerstein 1974).
+In 'the long 16th century' the Western European world-economy blocked the tendency toward its transformation into a world-empire and experienced a capitalist transformation that led to the formation of a world-economy of a new, capitalist type.
+This new world-system experienced a rapid expansion already in 'the long 16th century' and, after a phase of relative stabilization (in the second half of the 17th century and 18th century), it encompassed the whole world in the 19th century.

-Though the version of the world-system approach developed by Andre Gunder Frank (1990, 1993; Frank and Gills 1993) is lesser known than Wallerstein's version, we believe it might have even more scientific value.
+Though the version of the world-system approach developed by Andre Gunder Frank (1990, 1993; Frank and Gills 1993) is much less known than Wallerstein's version, we believe it might be of even more scientific value.
 Frank brings our attention to the point that within Wallerstein's approach the very notion of 'world-system' loses much of its sense.
 Indeed, if the pre-capitalist world consisted of hundreds of 'world-systems', it is not quite clear why each of them should be denoted as a 'WORLD-system'.

 Andre Gunder Frank's approach is in a way more logical.
-He contends that we should speak only about one World System (and he prefers to denote it using initial capital letters).
-According to Frank, the World System originated in the Near East many millennia before the 'long 16th century'.
-This idea is expressed rather explicitly in the title of the famous volume he edited in cooperation with Barry Gills - The World System: Five Hundred Years of Five Thousand?
+He contends that we should speak only about one World System (and he prefers to denote it using capital initial letters).
+According to Frank, the World System originated many millennia before the 'long 16th century' in the Near East.
+This idea is expressed rather clearly in the title of the famous volume edited by him in cooperation with Barry Gills - The World System: Five Hundred Years or Five Thousand?
 (Frank and Gills 1993).
 This World System had gone through a long series of expansion and contraction phases until in the 19th century it encompassed the whole world.